 | Max pax capacity | 122 |

 As the smallest member of the Next Generation (NG) family, the 737-600 replaces the 737-500 with a more modern design, featuring updated avionics, improved aerodynamics, and better fuel economy.
-It typically seats around 110 passengers and is targeted at regional routes.
+It typically seats around 110 passengers.

 | ICAO code | B736 |